ACT Natimuk’s board comprises seven members, drawn from the membership of the organisation.

 GENERAL MANAGER – TRACEY SKINNER

 Tracey Skinner, originally from Melbourne, has a background in multiple arts disciplines.
 Performing arts featured strongly in earlier years both studying and working in Melbourne, London and Japan as a vocalist and dancer.
 Her interest in fashion and visual arts led her on a long journey of study and self employment as a textile artist with a strong leaning towards screenprint, also working as a costume creator for many years.
 She is an Alumni of RMIT and operates a small creative studio space in her current hometown.
 Her love of movement saw her gain qualifications in Pilates, Barre and Yoga and she teaches classes at her movement studio in Natimuk.
 She has worked for a number of NFP organisations and through this has grown her experience of project management and community work.
-After serving on the ACT Natimuk committee for a number of years, she recently joined the organisation as an employee in 2020 and loves the multi pronged approach she needs to apply to the role of General Manager.
-Alongside the arts administration aspect of the role, she has produced a number of projects – Grist, Natimuk Open Studios Art Trail and was recently the Program Producer for the Gatherings event in the Northern Grampians Shire.
+After serving on the ACT Natimuk committee for a number of years, she joined the organisation as an employee in 2020 and loves the multi pronged approach she needs to apply to the role of General Manager.
+Alongside the arts administration aspect of the role, she has produced a number of projects – Grist, Natimuk Open Studios Art Trail, Goatfest and was Program Producer for the Gatherings event in the Northern Grampians Shire in 2022 and 2023

 She was also successful in gaining a place on the Local Giants Regional Producer Program